 Suffering from the post-vacation blues?
 Here are five tips to ease the transition back into the workday

-After a few weeks of serenity and peace, making the transition from summer holiday to work may not be something you look forward to.
-But with a bit of planning, you may find that you actually are ready to resume your working days.
+After a few weeks of serenity and peace, making the transition from summer holiday to work may seem daunting.
+But with a bit of planning, you’ll be ready to resume your working days.

 The first few days after your summer holiday will be less stressful if you allow yourself plenty of time in the morning.
 You’ve likely had different sleeping habits during your holiday, so be sure to start winding down earlier than usual.
 Turn down the lights, put away all electronics, listen to some calming music, drink a cup of tea, or read a book.
 Try to get 6-8 hours of sleep and eat a healthy breakfast for more energy and improved concentration.